Additional Notes or Correction

 An unexpected attraction of le Domaine de Fontenay is the resident Aldabra Giant Tortoise, Galileo.
 Though Aldabras were once found in Madagascar, this is not the case anymore and tend to originate in the Seychelles.
 The world's oldest living tortoise, Jonathan, is an Aldabra and is believed to be about 186 years old (as of 2018) but this is unverified.
 Galileo, according to those who reside at le Domaine de Fontenay, has approximately 200 years of life in paper records of his handling (when originally shipped as a can of food on legs) and his age beyond that is unknown.
 This is even more unverified than that of Jonathan but—at the time of writing—his claim to be the oldest living animal is unknown to most of the world.
 If you've ever wanted to pet a 200 (and who knows?) year old tortoise, Galileo loves his head being scratched.
 Sadly, he had a partner for much of his life but she was found at the bottom of an incline, motionless after being unable to right herself up.

 The owner of le Domaine de Fontenay is unfortunately currently in ill health and the future of the lodge, the forest and Galileo is currently unknown.
 It's uncertain whether the reserve will remain intact or devolve into a source of firewood should nobody maintain its preservation.
-He is, thankfully, still welcoming guests as of early 2018.
+He is, thankfully, still welcoming guests as of the end of 2018.

 There is now an additional fee of [MGA1000] per group to cover gendarme patrols in the park after a group was held up in early 2018 (without injury).
 This is the only incident I know of and the inclusion of gendarme patrols, as well as for increased safety, is for peace of mind of all visitors.
 Camping in the official campsite is still permitted.